This week’s letters are...

 Everyday, name each letter (as you hear it in the alphabet song) and say the sound it makes (phoneme).

-To make the phoneme for the letter ‘r' imagine you are a puppy with a rag in your mouth.
-Now, shake your head as if you are shaking the rag from side to side and make the long sound ‘rrrrrrrrrrr’.
-You can hear this sound in the words ‘run' and 'ring'.
+To make the phoneme for the letter 'f’ imagine you have got a fat fish shaped ball in between your hands, push your hands together as if you are pushing the air out of the fish and make the long 'ffffffffffffff' sound.
+You can hear this sound in the words 'fat' and 'fun'.

 Tuesday: Look around your house.
 Can you find any objects that begin with each sound?
 How many have you found?